You should never need to or try to sell financial planning to a client.

 They always believe what they tell themselves.”

-Moving from product focused advising to financial planning
+Moving from transactional advice to financial planning

 Only there was a problem.